Angie-gh/adix.github.io/README.md

 I've taken previous IT college courses.

 ## Computer Experience
-I've had jobs in the computing industry.
+I've had jobs in the computer industry.

 ## Reason for taking the class
 To be able to write security-related scripts and automate IoT devices.